swissi2000/Test/docs/index.md

 **Please report issues as such in GitHub.
 No Warranties are given.
 Use at your own risk!**

-# Added Post Processor Properties Features
+# Added Post Processor Properties
 These are the additional features that that can be activated trough the Post Processor Properties

 * [Add Command to Begin/End of Job](addCommand.md)